About Southern Communities Initiative

 Community Leads

-To ensure that progress is made on Southern Communities Initiative racial equity priorities, each community has a dedicated community leader.
+To ensure meaningful progress in SCI’s focus areas, each city has a dedicated community leader.

-How the Southern Communities Initiative Is Helping the Black American Community
+How the Southern Communities Initiative Is Helping Underrepresented Communities

 The Initiative partners with community leaders, companies and philanthropic organizations to implement local and sustainable measures to improve community resources.

-Specifically, the Southern Communities Initiative concentrates its efforts on six racial equity priorities, which include:
+Specifically, Southern Communities Initiative concentrates its efforts on six strategic priorities, which include:

 1. Businesses